Terms and Conditions:

 4. Availability between sessions: In instances where you need to contact me between sessions, please give a text to 021-0322563 or email margotoregan @gmail.com.
 I will endeavour to get back to you within 48 working hours.
 If you need urgent crisis care, please contact Crisis Team Emergency Team 0800 800 717.

 5. Cancellations and Appointment Charges: If for any reason, I have to cancel a session, I will aim to give you 48 hours notice and you will not be charged for the session.
 Should you need to cancel an appointment, please also give at least 48 hours.
 That way, I have the opportunity to schedule another client in that time slot.
-If I have to cancel less than 24hours, your next session will be free of charge.
+If I have to cancel less than 24 hours, your next session will be free of charge.
 Please note that if you are late for a session, we still need to finish on time to be fair to the next client.
 Repeated last-minute cancellations may incur a charge.

 Please communicate with your therapist if you become dissatisfied with your treatment.
 This is really useful information to treatment and can be utilised to work together to discover what might be preventing progress, modify goals, or refer you to another therapist.

 8. Temporary distress: Counselling can be difficult at times and discussing therapeutic material may leave you feeling worse.
 Even though this is often normal, please do not be alarmed and please keep me updated with how you are feeling.
+In couples therapy, individuals have spent years brushing resentments under the carpet.
+Margo’s job is to look under the carpet and talk about what is under there.
+There may be temporary emotional discomfort.
+It may be helpful to have self-care planned for after the session.

 9. Telehealth/Video Conferencing: I practice therapy through video conferencing.
 This allows me to assist clients who would not otherwise seek services.
 The modern-day convenience of this medium allows clients to maintain continuity of sessions, despite the stress of conflicting work schedules, childcare, and traffic.
 There are risks if sessions take place outside of the therapist’s office such as the potential for other people to overhear sessions.
 Please ensure you have a confidential space from which you can call me.
 There may be times when an internet connection does not work well.
 Should this happen, then you will not be charged for the session.
 Most research shows that teletherapy is about as effective as in-person therapy.
 Teletherapy is primarily conducted through Zoom Meetings.
 If Zoom connection fails, then we will use Skype and if that fails, then we will use the telephone.
 Telehealth records will be maintained in the same manner as in-person records.
-The same fees apply for in-person as telehealth.